 Codes of Conduct

-Section 5 also stipulates that a licensee does not incur a civil or criminal liability only because the licensee has contravened a provision of the codes of conduct.
-However, in any proceedings (whether disciplinary, civil or criminal), if the PMSA, the disciplinary committee or the court is satisfied that a provision of the codes of conduct is relevant to determining a matter that is in issue in the proceedings, then the codes of conduct are admissible in evidence in the proceedings; and proof that a licensee contravened or did not contravene the provision may be relied on as tending to establish or negate that matter.
+A licensee of property management does not incur a civil or criminal liability only because the licensee has contravened a provision of the codes of conduct.
+However, in any proceedings (whether disciplinary, civil or criminal), if the Property Management Services Authority, the disciplinary committee or the court is satisfied that a provision of the codes of conduct is relevant to determining a matter that is in issue in the proceedings, then the codes of conduct are admissible in evidence in the proceedings; and proof that a licensee contravened or did not contravene the provision may be relied on as tending to establish or negate that matter.